 As defined by Juvé-Udina, standardised care plans are tools for structuring nursing knowledge for care planning at the community or group level, based on the available scientific evidence.
 An individualised care plan involves assessing the patient and adapting the standardised care plan to the patient's state of health and lifestyle.
-Its

-Writing in nursing is also characterised by the constant presence of the nurse's core professional values in relation to patients, families and other significant individuals, groups, communities and society in general. purpose is reinforced by the legal framework established by Law 41/2002, which regulates patient autonomy and the rights and obligations in the field of clinical documentation, which establishes that the medical record must include care planning, among other documents.
+Its purpose is reinforced by the legal framework established by Law 41/2002, which regulates patient autonomy and the rights and obligations in the field of clinical documentation, which establishes that the medical record must include care planning, among other documents.
 Care plans contain nursing diagnoses, which are clinical evaluations made by nurses after analysing data obtained during assessment, as well as procedures.
 A nursing procedure is the delivery of nursing care to achieve the prevention, resolution, or alleviation of a diagnosis.
-The care plan is a dynamic tool which sets out the reason for the procedure (diagnosis/results), as well as the planning and programming of the procedure, and the professional or caregiver who should carry out the procedure.
+The care plan is a dynamic tool which sets out the reason for the procedure (diagnosis, results), as well as the planning and programming of the procedure, and the professional or caregiver who should carry out the procedure.
 Incorporating standardised care plans into nursing documentation speeds up the registration process.
 They also act as a routine care guide for new nurses.
 The individualised care plan includes nursing diagnoses and additional procedures not included in the standardised care plan.